 Description: This course examines selected pathophysiologic concepts,including mechanisms of disease causation; immune processes; cellular growth and proliferation; injury and metabolic stress; and dysfunctions of the circulatory, respiratory, gastrointestinal, urinary, nervous, and endocrine systems.
 Also considers risk factors and physiological adaptation to various disease conditions.
 Emphasizes medical nutrition therapy in acute and chronic disease.
 Prerequisites: C- or above in BI105,BI106,CH101, CH102,NU105

-Description: This course is an introduction to the basic concepts of pathophysiology.
+Description: 18/SP sec 02 ACCELERATED BS NURSING STUDENTS ONLY.
+This course is an introduction to the basic concepts of pathophysiology.
 Students will examine the phenomena that cause and produce alterations in human physiologic function and the resulting human response.
 Upon completion of the course, students will understand pathophysiological changes, including how pathological processes are manifested, progress in the body, and primary and secondary effects.
 The course is based on illness and disease within a systems framework across the lifespan.
-16/S1-In class Mon 5pm-8pm, On-line Wednesday

 Description: This seminar will offer an historical perspective on the origins of biology.
 Readings will include original primary literature, as well as historical accounts and analyses.
 Topics include mechanisms of evolution, molecular biology and infectious disease.